brendenwest/csc110/readme.rst

 Students will also need the following:

 * A computer with Python 3.6 or later installed
-* A modern, syntax-highlighting text editor such as Sublime Text, Brackets, Komodo Edit, Atom
+* A modern, syntax-highlighting text editor such as Sublime Text, Brackets, Komodo Edit,
+* A user account at https://repl.it/

+Note -
+* Students can download `these interactive class notes<https://github.com/brendenwest/csc110/blob/master/csc110.ipynb>`_. and upload to https://colab.research.google.com to run them
-Note - Students can use a free online Python coding environment such as https://aws.amazon.com/cloud9/ or https://www.pythonanywhere.com/ rather than configure their own computer.
+* Students can use a free online Python coding environment such as https://aws.amazon.com/cloud9/ or https://www.pythonanywhere.com/ rather than configure their own computer.

 **Class Structure and Topics**